Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Related Work

 \section{Related Work}

-Student performance modeling techniques estimate a student's knowledge state based on their interactions with the ITS.
-These performance models and the estimates of student proficiency they produce are a key component of current ITS's which allow the tutoring system to adapt to each student's personal knowledge state at each point in the curriculum.
+Student performance modeling techniques estimate a student's \revinsert{likelihood to solve different problems} based on their interactions with the ITS.
+These performance models and the estimates of student proficiency they produce are a key component of current ITS's which allow the tutoring system to adapt to each student's personal \revinsert{ability level} at each point in the curriculum.
 In the literature, performance modeling is also sometimes referred to as knowledge tracing, proficiency modeling, or student assessment.
 There are three main categories of performance modeling techniques: (i) Markov process based probabilistic modeling, (ii) logistic regression and (iii) deep learning based approaches.

 Markov process based techniques, such as Bayesian Knowledge Tracing (BKT)~\cite{Corbett1994:Knowledge} and its various extensions~(\citeNP{Baker2008:More}, \citeNP{Pardos2010:Modeling}, \citeNP{Pardos2011:KT}, \citeNP{Qiu2011:Does}, \citeNP{Yudelson2013:Individualized}, \citeNP{Sao2013:Incorporating}, \citeNP{Khajah2016:Deep}, \citeNP{Kaser2017:Dynamic}) have a long history in the educational data mining (EDM) community.
 Most approaches in this family determine a student proficiency by performing probabilistic inference using a two state Hidden Markov Model containing one state representing that the student has \emph{mastered} a particular concept, and one state representing \emph{non-mastery}.
 A recent study comparing various performance modeling algorithms across nine real-world datasets~\cite{Gervet2020:Deep} found that when applied to large-scale datasets, BKT and its extension BKT+~\cite{Khajah2016:Deep} are very slow to train and their predictive performance is not competitive with more recent logistic regression and deep learning based approaches.
 The Python package pyBKT was released and promises faster training times for Bayesian Knowledge Tracing models~\cite{Badrinath2021:pybkt}.